Posts

 Image

 A story of a man and his dog and so much more Read by the author, Tom Ryan Duration: 9 and 1/2 hours.
-Published: 2011 by Harper Audio Unabridged At first glance, this is a simple book: A man gets a dog and the dog changes his life.
+Published: 2011 by Harper Audio Unabridged At first glance, Following Atticus is a simple book: A man gets a dog and the dog changes his life.
 This is true, but this book is so much more than that.
 Tom Ryan has written a deep, thoughtful book about a man and his dog, but also about a man and his work, fathers and sons, the relationship between man and nature and men and women.
 In short, this book about a little dog and a lot of hikes in the woods is also a book about life itself.
 Tom Ryan is the editor of the upstart newspaper the Undertoad in Newburyport, Massachusetts.
 He has a full life with plenty of friends, a fulfilling job and all of the challenges of a small business.
 An exceptional elderly dog comes into his life and he realizes he has been missing some things, especially companionship and love.
-When that dog passes away, Ryan quickly buys another and he and his new dog, A
+When that dog passes away, Ryan quickly buys another and he and h...

 LT's Theory of Pets (audiobook) by Stephen King